 The prices listed below are what we pay for the parts.
-To obtain these prices we do purchase then in quantity.
+To obtain these prices we do purchase them in quantity.

-Includes case, anti-vibration assemblies, power supply bracket, etc. (Available in quantities of 1 from Protocase for more money)
+Includes case, anti-vibration assemblies, power supply bracket, etc. (Available in quantities of one from Protocase for more money)

 Zippy PSM-5760V Power Supply

 Syba PCI Express SATA II 4-Port RAID Controller Card SY-PEX40008